NoamB/sorcery/README.md

 />](https://codeclimate.com/github/NoamB/sorcery)

 # sorcery
 Magical Authentication for Rails 3 and 4.
-Supports ActiveRecord, Mongoid and MongoMapper.
+Supports ActiveRecord, DataMapper, Mongoid and MongoMapper.

 Inspired by restful_authentication, Authlogic and Devise.
 Crypto code taken almost unchanged from Authlogic.
 OAuth code inspired by OmniAuth and Ryan